Level/abstract-level/README.md

 - `keyEncoding`: custom key encoding for this operation, used to encode the `key`.
 - `valueEncoding`: custom value encoding for this operation, used to encode the `value`.
 - `sublevel` (sublevel instance): act as though the `put` operation is performed on the given sublevel, to similar effect as `sublevel.batch().put(key, value)`.
 This allows atomically committing data to multiple sublevels.
-The given `sublevel` must be a descendant of `db`.
+The given `sublevel` must have the same _root_ (i.e. top-most) database as `chainedBatch.db`.
 The `key` will be prefixed with the prefix of the sublevel, and the `key` and `value` will be encoded by the sublevel (using the default encodings of the sublevel unless `keyEncoding` and / or `valueEncoding` are provided).

 #### `chainedBatch.del(key[, options])`

 Add a `del` operation to this chained batch, not committed until `write()` is called.
 This will throw a [`LEVEL_INVALID_KEY`](#errors) error if `key` is invalid.
 The optional `options` object may contain:

 - `keyEncoding`: custom key encoding for this operation, used to encode the `key`.
 - `sublevel` (sublevel instance): act as though the `del` operation is performed on the given sublevel, to similar effect as `sublevel.batch().del(key)`.
 This allows atomically committing data to multiple sublevels.
-The given `sublevel` must be a descendant of `db`.
+The given `sublevel` must have the same _root_ (i.e. top-most) database as `chainedBatch.db`.
 The `key` will be prefixed with the prefix of the sublevel, and the `key` will be encoded by the sublevel (using the default key encoding of the sublevel unless `keyEncoding` is provided).

 #### `chainedBatch.clear()`